-- 5.5.97 There are 60 Scheduled Ancient Monuments located within the County Borough of Bridgend.
-When considering development proposals that affect scheduled monuments or other nationally important archaeological remains, there should be a presumption in favour of their physical preservation in situ i.e. a presumption against proposals which would involve significant alteration or cause damage, or would have a significant adverse impact causing harm within the setting of the remains. - 5.5.98 DNP10 highlights the desirability of preserving a Scheduled Ancient Monument (SAM) and its setting.
-It also sets out the approach to considering development proposals which potentially affect other 'lesser' archaeological remains.
-Scheduled Monuments consent is required for all proposals that would potentially damage, demolish, remove, repair, alter, add to, flood or cover up a SAM.
+- 5.5.97 There are 60 Scheduled Ancient Monuments (SAMs) located within the County Borough of Bridgend.
+When considering development proposals that affect scheduled monuments or other nationally important archaeological remains, there should be a presumption in favour of their physical preservation in situ i.e. a presumption against proposals which would involve significant alteration or cause damage, or would have a significant adverse impact causing harm within the setting of the remains. - 5.5.98 Scheduled Monuments consent is required for all proposals that would potentially damage, demolish, remove, repair, alter, add to, flood or cover up a SAM.
 Applicants are encouraged to consult with The Historic Environment Record and Glamorgan Gwent Archaeological Trust at an early stage in considering their development proposal.